 The Australian and New Zealand governments conduct audits that each aged care facility has to pass for accreditation.
 These can be scheduled regularly or may be conducted unannounced.
-A critical part of these audits is infection prevention and control.
+A critical part of these aged care audit is infection prevention and control.
 If you underperform in this area, your facility may fail the entire audit.
 By scheduling and performing independent IPC audits, you can prevent this from happening to your facility.

 Health risks of not scheduling infection prevention and control audits

-The first and most obvious reason why you should schedule an IPC is to facilitate a safe and infection-free facility for your residents, staff and visitors.
+The first and most obvious reason why you should schedule an IPC Aged Care Audit is to facilitate a safe and infection-free facility for your residents, staff and visitors.
 If you fail to take the right precautionary measures, people may contract infections and even require hospital care.
 In the worst-case scenario, this may lead to fatalities.

-The business case for scheduling audits
+The business case for scheduling aged care audit

 Fewer people are aware of the economic sense of scheduling IPCs.
 Depending on the number of beds in your facility, an audit costs between $2,500 – 3,500 AUD.
 This might sound like a lot of money to check if everything in your facility is in place, but it’s nothing compared to the costs of getting an infection outbreak in your facility.